Types of Filters – A Comprehensive Guide

 High Pass Filter

-A higher frequency signal (compared to cut-off frequency) can pass with a complete amplitude.
-Conversely, the filter blocks a lower frequency signal than the cut-off frequency.
+A higher frequency signal (compared to the cutoff frequency) can pass with a complete amplitude.
+Conversely, the filter blocks a lower frequency signal than the cutoff frequency.

 Band Pass Filter